New gene tests for germs quickly reveal source of infections | The Japan Times

 “For infectious disease, you need to know the answer today,” because a patient’s risk of dying goes up the longer the cause isn’t found, said Dr. Asim Ahmed, medical director at Karius Inc.

-The Redwood City, California, company sells a blood test developed by Stanford University scientists that searches for 1,200 bacteria, fungi, viruses and parasites at once and gives a result within two days.
+The company sells a blood test developed by Stanford University scientists that searches for 1,200 bacteria, fungi, viruses and parasites at once and gives a result within two days.
 The test showed high agreement with standard lab testing in a study in the journal Nature Microbiology.

 “The biggest issue is the cost” — around $2,000 for the Karius test, said Ali Torkamani, a San Diego scientist who directs a genetics conference that featured these tests in March.
 More competition may lower the price and lead to wider use, he said.

 Karius has its own lab for its test.
 Other companies offer software and tools that hospitals can use to develop their own gene-based tests.
-One of them, Arc Bio, based in California and Massachusetts, offers virus testing from blood and gives an answer in less than two days.
+One of them, Arc Bio, offers virus testing from blood and gives an answer in less than two days.

 So far, hospitals are using these tests for the worst cases — long, unexplained illnesses or very vulnerable patients such as children and people with cancer or weak immune systems.